ropensci-archive/roweb2/content/blog/2018-09-11-birds-science.md

-study of Harry Potter and the UK trade in owls”](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0182368) because it’s a fun and important scientific question, and is supported by open data (by the way you can access CITES trade data in R using [`cites`](https://github.com/ecohealthalliance/cites/) and CITES Speciesplus database using [`rcites`](https://ibartomeus.github.io/rcites/)).
+study of Harry Potter and the UK trade in owls”](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0182368) because it’s a fun and important scientific question, and is supported by open data (by the way you can access CITES trade data (international trade in endangered species) in R using [`cites`](https://github.com/ecohealthalliance/cites/) and CITES Speciesplus database using [`rcites`](https://ibartomeus.github.io/rcites/)).